Skip to Main Content

 Google Scholar

 Another resource you can use to find scholarly sources is Google Scholar.
-It is searched the same way as regular Google, but you will find better quality materials when using Google Scholar.
-It primarily finds scholarly journal articles, but also finds books, book chapters, dissertations, and other sources published by academic publishers, professional societies, online repositories, universities, etc. You won't find everything that's out there or even everything that the UW-Whitewater libraries have, but it can be a useful tool.
+It is searched the same way as regular Google, but you will find better quality materials when using it.
+Google Scholar primarily finds scholarly journal articles, but also finds books, book chapters, dissertations, and other sources published by academic publishers, professional societies, online repositories, etc. You won't find everything that was created ever, or even everything that the UW-Whitewater libraries have, but it can be a useful tool.

 On the UW-Whitewater campuses, Google Scholar is set up to automatically interact with Find It, a tool that will find you the full text of articles and books we have or offer you a way to borrow them for free if we do not.
 However, Find It does not show up for every citation that appears in Google Scholar.
 If no Find It link appears, try the Journal Search to see whether and where we have a particular journal, magazine or newspaper and what dates are available.

 Do not pay for articles you find through Google Scholar.
-We can get them for you for free using ILLiad!
+We can get them for you for free using ILL (interlibrary loan)!

 To set up the Find It/Google Scholar interactivity on your personal desktop computer, laptop, tablet, etc. follow these instructions: